 COMM 2200 (Public Speaking)

-HUMANITIES AND/OR FINE ARTS (9 hours)
+ARTS AND HUMANITIES (9 hours)

 AREN 2310 (Architectural History)*